oracle/tribuo/docs/Security.md

 native code inside an application container like a JavaEE or JakartaEE server.
 Multiple instances of Tribuo running inside separate containers may cause issues with JNI library loading due to ClassLoader security considerations.

+Each of the native libraries deserializes its own models in native code, and so they are exposed to the serialized model bytes, therefore Tribuo's protobuf based serialization mechanism does not provide any additional benefit in terms of preventing untrusted code execution above that given by each native library's loading code.
+Again, we recommend that serialized models are only used from trusted sources to mitigate such issues.

 ## SecurityManager configuration
 Tribuo uses [OLCUT](https://github.com/oracle/olcut)'s configuration and